 Sign Up Bonus: To encourage you to spend, the Cit PremierMiles Card rewards up to 42,000 Miles.
 You get 15,000 Miles just for using the card.
 You also earn another bonus 15,000 Miles when you spend a total of $10,000 within the first 3 months.
 And because you’ve spent $10,000, you will earn at least 12,000 Miles at the rate of 1.2 Miles per Singapore dollar spent locally.

 However, this is only for new to Citi Credit Card customers who opt to pay first year card annual fee of $192.60.
 The Citi PremierMiles Card is eligible for those with a minimum annual income of $50,000.

 If you’re interested in the Citi PremierMiles Card, apply here.

 Hmmmm… so if I’m planning to spend a lot of money, which air miles credit card should I use?

 Whether it’s a for a wedding banquet, your honeymoon holiday, renovation costs, or a new home theatre system, you may find yourself spending around $12,000 in a few months.
 Using that amount as an illustration, let’s see how many air miles you can earn from each card.
 For simplification, let’s assume it’s all local expenditure.

-So if you’re planning to spend about $12,000 in the next few months, and looking at how many air miles you could earn, it’s clear that the Citi PremierMiles Card is currently way ahead of the competition.
+So if you’re planning to spend about $12,000 in the next few months, and looking at how many air miles you could earn, it’s clear that the Standard Chartered Visa Infinite Credit Card is currently way ahead of the competition.

-Of course, it must be said that this is only for new to Citi Credit Card customers who opt to pay the first year card annual fee.
-But when you think about it, the opportunity to earn twice as many miles compared to other credit cards is worth spending the annual fee.
+Of course, it must be said that this is only for new customers who opt to pay the first year annual fee of $558.50.
+But when you think about it, the opportunity to earn so much miles compared to other credit cards is worth spending the annual fee.
 If you aren’t going to spend that much, then consider how much you need to spend to hit the bonus miles accrual.

 Do you choose a credit card based on how many air miles you can earn?
 Let us know.